 LEARN HOW TO CHOSE YOUR FILAMENT WINDING PLANT

-Unfortunately, this is happening because they have got a CFW Plant that doesn’t allow them to be competitive due to the high scrap during production and the impossibility to reduce it, or the non-accurate raw material dosing and even worse due to the fact that they are producing with recipes or processes that are not optimized.
-With such initial condition surely they can’t reach their cost targets.
+Unfortunately, this is happening because they have got a CFW Plant that does not allow them to be competitive.
+This can be due to the high scrap during production and the impossibility to reduce it.
+Or due to the non-accurate raw material dosing and even worse due to the fact that they are producing with recipes or processes that are not optimized.
+With such initial conditions they surely cannot reach their cost targets.

-However, it is also true that companies that achieve their objectives are able to enjoy millions of dollars in profits simply by overcoming the difficulties which have always existed, probably fewer than those which exist today, but which are in any case increasing continuously as we speak.
+However, it is also true that companies that achieve their objectives are able to enjoy millions of dollars in profits simply by overcoming the difficulties.
+They were probably fewer than those which exist today, but which are in any case increasing continuously as we speak.

-If you feel that your company has the potential of entering the GRP pipe production market and you want to ensure that you benefit from a rapid return on investment through profit maximization, then you cannot refrain from reading on about:
+If you feel that your company has the potential of entering the GRP pipe production market and you want to ensure that you benefit from a rapid return on investment through profit maximization, then keep on reading about:

-- which steps you need to take to choose the correct CFW (Continuous Filament Winding) plant with the right capacity, avoiding futile, elevated investments and ensuring that every dollar invested will generate profits;
+- the steps you need to take to choose the correct CFW (Continuous Filament Winding) plant with the right capacity, avoiding futile, elevated investments and ensuring that every dollar invested will generate profits;

-- which were the positive and negative consequences of decisions taken by some companies worldwide, in order to learn from mistakes made by others and to not fall into the same traps yourself.
+- the positive and negative consequences of decisions taken by some companies worldwide, in order to learn from mistakes made by others and to not fall into the same traps yourself.

 Initially, I asked myself:

-Why is it that some plants which operate in the same sector, with the same product and with the same raw materials, enjoy elevated success whilst others battle to survive?
+How come that some plants operating in the same sector, with the same product and with the same raw materials, enjoy elevated success whilst others battle to survive?

-After years of analysis, experience in the field with over 40 plants in many countries, I can confidently say that in the filament winding world, the difference between success and failure does not only depend on a single decision but from a series of decisions taken in a different manner and at different moments in time during the decision chain.
-These decisions also have to be taken in the correct sequence, always bearing in mind the final objectives that you want achieve.
+After years of analysis, experience in the field with over 40 plants in many countries, I can confidently say that in the filament winding world, the difference between success and failure does not only depend on a single decision.
+It depends on a series of decisions taken in a different manner and at different moments during the decision chain.
+These decisions also have to be taken in the correct sequence.
+You should always bear in mind the final objectives that you want to achieve.

-The first question you need to pose yourself is:
+The first question that you need to pose to yourself is:

-There are various choices one can make, for example those related to the production system, be it Discontinuous, Continuous or Centrifugally Cast, and for each production system there are variants.
+There are various choices one can make.
+For example, there are plants related to the production system, be it Discontinuous, Continuous or Centrifugally Cast, and for each production system there are variants.

 The finding was unbelievable: only a mere 5%.